News

 Presentation Feb 28th 2026 – “Spitfires”

 They were crop dusters and debutantes, college girls and performers in flying circuses – all of them trained as pilots.
 Because they were women, they were denied the opportunity to fly for their country when the United States entered the WWII.
 But Great Britain, desperately fighting for survival, would let anyone – even Americans, even women-transport warplanes.
-On Saturday February 28th the Commemorative Air Force Southern California Wing at the Camarillo Airport will host author Becky Aikman as she follows the stories of nine of the women who served, drawing on unpublished diaries, letters, and records, along with her own interviews, to bring these forgotten heroines fully to life in her vivid, richly detailed account of war, ambition, and a group of remarkable women.
-Weather, operations, and maintenance permitting, CAF SoCal will fly one of their warbirds for you.
+On Saturday February 28th the Commemorative Air Force Southern California Wing at the Camarillo Airport hosted author Becky Aikman as she followed the stories of nine of the women who served, drawing on unpublished diaries, letters, and records, along with her own interviews, to bring these forgotten heroines fully to life in her vivid, richly detailed account of war, ambition, and a group of remarkable women.
+Becky Aikman shared the heart-pounding true story of the daring American women who piloted the most dangerous aircraft of World War II through the treacherous skies of Britain.

-2026-01-20T22:09:07-07:00January 20th, 2026|Event, Featured, News|
+2026-07-05T18:46:21-07:00January 20th, 2026|Event, News|

 Presentation Jan 24th 2026 – Crosby’s Curse